Your Complete Guide To Residential Real Estate Investment Trusts (REITs)

 As with any investment, there are both positives and negatives associated with investing in residential REITs.

-Diversification: It makes sense to diversify your portfolio of investments.
+- Diversification: It makes sense to diversify your portfolio of investments.
 Investing in residential REITs is one way to do this.
-Maybe your investments in the stock market are slumping.
-But real estate might be performing well.
+Maybe your investments in the stock market are slumping, but the housing market might be performing well.
 If you’ve invested in a residential REIT, at least a portion of your investment portfolio will be on the rise.
 Diversifying your portfolio protects you against the normal ups and downs of the economy.

-Recession resistance: Residential REITs are one of the more recession-resistant investment vehicles.
-People still need homes in which to live even if the economy is in a recession.
+- Recession resistance: Residential REITs are one of the more recession-resistant investment vehicles.
+People still need homes to live in even if the economy is in a recession.
 They still need apartments to rent even if unemployment is rising.
 Because of this, the value of residential REITs often stays solid or even increases during economic slowdowns.
-Again, though, as with all investments, there is no guarantee that the value of a residential REIT will increase.
+Again, as with all investments, there’s no guarantee that the value of a residential REIT will increase.

-Tax drawbacks: REIT dividend payments are rarely considered qualified dividends by the IRS.
+- Tax drawbacks: REIT dividend payments are rarely considered qualified dividends by the IRS.
 This means that these dividends are taxed at a higher rate than the dividends paid out by other investment vehicles.
 This could leave you with a higher tax bill.
+Speak with a tax advisor to make sure you understand your individual liability.

 When Is The Right Time To Invest In Residential REITs?

-The best time to invest in residential REITs is when the housing market is performing well.
+The best time to invest in residential REIT stocks is when the housing market is performing well.
 Check housing prices and apartment rents in your area.
 Are they increasing?
 Then residential REITs will generally perform well.

 Finally, look at mortgage interest rates.
-If they are low, residential REITs will enjoy a stronger performance.
-If they are high or are rising, the financial performance of a residential REIT might take a hit.
+If they’re low, residential REIT stocks will enjoy a stronger performance.
+If they’re high or rising, the financial performance of a residential REIT might take a hit.

 How To Invest In Residential REITs